MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/distribute-lob-apps-to-enterprises.md

 You can publish line-of-business (LOB) apps directly to enterprises for volume acquisition via Microsoft Store for Business or Microsoft Store for Education, without making the apps broadly available in the Store.

 > [!NOTE]
 > At this time, only free apps can be distributed exclusively to enterprises via Microsoft Store for Business or Microsoft Store for Education.
-If you submit a paid app as LOB, it will not be available to the enterprise at this time.
+If you submit a paid app as LOB, it will not be available to the enterprise.

+> [!IMPORTANT]
+> You cannot use the [Microsoft Store submission API](../monetize/create-and-manage-submissions-using-windows-store-services.md) to publish LOB apps directly to enterprises.
+All submissions for LOB apps must be made by using the Windows Dev Center dashboard.

 ## Set up the enterprise association